 Most Squadrons will meet twice a week during which cadets are able to take part in many activities, as well as planning for additional ones.
 There are also numerous weekend events and activities, provided by the Squadrons.

 Additional activities are organised by the Wing, North Region and the Corps.
 These can take place at RAF Stations, Defence Training Establishments and even abroad and can last a lot longer than just a weekend.
 Your local Squadron is always looking for new people to join, be it as a cadet, volunteer staff or as a member of a Squadrons Civilian Committee.

 Why not see where your nearest Squadron is and see how you could get involved?

-The Aims of the Air Training Corps
+The aims of the Air Cadets

 - to promote and encourage among young people a practical interest in aviation and the Royal Air Force